15 Coming Out Stories That Will Melt Your Heart

 “The reason I decided to share this with you and with the world is because even though me telling you I’m queer might not be a big deal these days, things are still pretty bad out there for people like me,” she wrote, before detailing some of the myriad abuses LGBTQ people face, around the world, on a day-to-day basis.
 “I think it’s important that I tell you that this familiar face you see on your TV is the Q part of LGBTQ, so that if you didn’t know someone who was queer before, you do now.”

-In one viral reddit post, a trepidatious young man came out to his new roommate via text.
+In one viral reddit post, one young man came out to his new roommate via text.
 “Probably should have told you this before signing the lease,” he wrote.
 “But I’m bi/gay/still figuring it out.
 I know you probably don’t care but thought I’d let ya know.”

 The roommate’s response: “Thanks for telling me that, man, I really appreciate your courage… Also thank you for opening this window because I’ve been stressing about telling you, but I’m bi myself haha So we can just be a big ol [sic] bi/gay/figuring things out house lol.”

-As detailed in a video series of coming out stories, produced by People magazine, decided to preempt coming out with a written letter.
-“I decided to do that because I didn’t want to just go out into my school and surprise everybody, because I didn’t feel like it was prepping enough for what was going on,” she said.
+As detailed in a video series of coming out stories, produced by People: “I decided to do that because I didn’t want to just go out into my school and surprise everybody, because I didn’t feel like it was prepping enough for what was going on,” she said.
 “And I just felt writing a letter would inform everybody and give everybody time to think and reflect on this before they saw me for the first time as a girl.”
 Many of her friends and classmates wrote letters back—all of which were supportive.